brandur/sorg/content/articles/http-transactions.md

 building the linchpin of modern software -- CRUD apps that serve requests over HTTP.
-A lot of these apps are backed by MVC frameworks like Ruby on Rails or ASP.NET, and backed by ACID-compliant relational databases like Postgres or Sequel Server.
+A lot of these apps are backed by MVC frameworks like Ruby on Rails or ASP.NET, and backed by ACID-compliant relational databases like Postgres or SQL Server.

 Sharp edges in production can lead to all kinds of